 Squashing Bugs: The Many Layered Approach to Mobile App Testing.
 You are almost there.

 It is a land of copycat games, worn-out titles and a plethora of apps that border on outright spam.
 Since the end of 2011, it has grown from about 40,000 apps to nearly 70,000, but any subjective analysis of those new apps would show that almost all of them are of poor quality.
 Top publishers have either abandoned Windows Phone or just do not care.
-Electronic Arts Sees Four Types of Advertising Emerging in Social Game - Tricia Duryee.
-As it turns out, Electronic Arts’ most popular game on Facebook, The Sims Social, is a perfect candidate for in-game advertising.
+With the upcoming release of the Nokia Lumia 900, can Microsoft turn developer sentiment around?

 “It lends itself well with brands,” said Dave Madden, EA’s SVP of global media solutions.
 “Across The Sims Social, there’s nutrition, hygiene and careers.”
 After all, it’s much harder to work a bottle of shampoo into a game that’s set in the forest or at a poker table.
 But when a game is about sleeping, eating microwave dinners or taking showers, that sort of product placement becomes much easier.
+That’s how Unilever got interested.
+In January, the massive consumer brands company — known for being the second-largest advertiser in the world — kicked off a multimillion dollar, year-long advertising campaign with EA.
+It started with providing a virtual Dove Hair Spa in the Sims’ bathroom, where people’s avatars shampooed using the “Care & Repair with Dove Hair Therapy shower.”
+Here are the four advertising types that EA has focused on:

 Google Edges Closer to Facebook as US Display Advertising Becomes Two-Horse Race.
 Global ad revenues at Facebook to reach $6.1 billion in 2012 NEW YORK, NY (February 22, 2012)—Facebook passed Yahoo!

 Last year to become the top display advertising seller in the US, but the company’s lead may be short-lived.
 Google’s display business is growing faster than anticipated—and is set to surpass Facebook’s next year, according to a new forecast by eMarketer.
 Display Advertising Revenues: Net US display advertising revenues at Google reached $1.71 billion in 2011, just below the $1.73 billion Facebook earned the same year, according to eMarketer.